younessoub/projet_M207/README.md

 ![topology](./topology.jpeg)

-we will use three vms for this topology called vm1, vm2 and vm3
+we will use three virtual machines for this topology called vm1, vm2 and vm3

 ## - Linux Vm